-Aileen Kim represents and advises clients across various industries in class action and single plaintiff labor and employment matters, including related trade secret cases.
-She has broad experience tackling all phases of arbitration and litigation, including pleadings and demands for arbitration, motion practice, and discovery.
+Aileen Kim represents and advises clients across various industries in class and representative actions, as well as single plaintiff labor and employment matters, including related trade secret cases.
+She has broad experience tackling all phases of arbitration and litigation, including pleadings and demands for arbitration, motion practice, discovery, and trial preparation.

-Aileen's practice also involves complex cases arising under the National Labor Relations Act, Fair Labor Standards Act, Title VII, Americans with Disabilities Act, Age Discrimination in Employment Act, and various state and local laws, including wage and hour statutes.
+Aileen's practice also involves complex cases arising under the National Labor Relations Act (NLRA), Fair Labor Standards Act (FLSA), Title VII, Americans with Disabilities Act (ADA), Age Discrimination in Employment Act (ADEA), and various state and local laws, including wage and hour statutes and the Private Attorneys General Act (PAGA).

 Aileen also maintains an active pro bono practice, which focuses on immigration and criminal law.
 On behalf of an indigent prisoner, Aileen successfully briefed and argued an appeal before the Ninth Circuit Court of Appeals.